sarmad-21/nba_predictive_model/README.md

 # NBA Predictive XGBoost Model

 ## Overview
 This project involves developing a XGBoost model to predict the outcome of NBA games based on various statistics.
-The data is scraped from https://www.basketball-reference.com/ for NBA seasons from the 2009 - 2010 season to the 2023 - 2024 season.
+The data is scraped from https://www.basketball-reference.com/ for NBA games from the 2009 - 2010 season to the 2023 - 2024 season.
 The data is cleaned and organized in to a Pandas dataframe before being trained with an XGBoost Classifer model.
 The model achieved a test accuracy of 99.88% making it highly accurate in predicting the winner of NBA games.

 ## Technologies Used
 - **Python**